Bealby/ignite-theatre-OLD-WEBSITE/README.md

 - Click the following link [GitHub](https://github.com/) and and set up an account in GitHub.

-- Click the following GitHub repository [Frank Hurst](https://github.com/Bealby/frank-hurst)
+- Click the following GitHub repository [Ignite-Theatre](https://github.com/Bealby/ignite-theatre)

 - On the main page of the repository click the green button **Code**.